colbyj/bride-of-frankensystem/docs/getting_started/what_is_bofs.rst

 What is BOFS?
 =============

 Bride of Frankensystem (BOFS) is an open-source framework for building online behavioral experiments and surveys.
-Instead of a drag-and-drop editor, you describe your study in plain-text files — a configuration file for settings and page flow, JSON files for questionnaires, and HTML files for custom pages.
+Instead of a drag-and-drop editor, you describe your study in plain-text files — a configuration file for settings and page flow, JSON files (a structured plain-text format) for questionnaires, and HTML files for custom pages.
 BOFS handles participant routing, condition assignment, consent forms, data storage, and provides an admin panel for monitoring and export.

 Where BOFS fits
 ---------------